 A typical beginning travel writer’s mistake is sending out queries too close to their travel date.
 For example, starting the query process only two weeks before your Caribbean cruise doesn’t give editors enough time to respond.
 As a writer, it you won’t get any takers on such short notice.

-My general guideline is to query at least six months before traveling to national and international destinations, and at least three to four months before traveling to local or regional destinations.
+My general guideline for successful query letters is to send them at least six months before traveling to national and international destinations, and at least three to four months before traveling to local or regional destinations.

 Using Simultaneous Submissions to Sell More Articles